w3c/openscreenprotocol/mdns.md

 ## Discovery of presentation displays

-mDNS allows a controller to discover presentation displays on the same local area network running a presentation receiver service on a given IP:port.
-Once the IP:port is known, the controller can initiate a control channel to the receiver service using QUIC, TCP, or another transport mechanism to implement both control messaging and application messaging for the Presentation API.
+mDNS allows a controller to discover presentation displays on the same local area network running a presentation receiver service on a given IP:port.  mDNS does not support reliable message exchange, so once the IP:port is known, the controller will initiate a control channel to the receiver service using QUIC, TCP, or another reliable transport protocol.
+The control channel can then be used for control of presentations and/or `PresentationConnection` messaging.

 ## Advertisement of friendly name